 - What jobs and skills will be more, or less, in demand

-- Which industries will be hiring, and where
+- Which industries and sectors will be hiring, and where

 - What kind of training you will need to make the most of the job market